Forward Prizes for Poetry

 The Forward Prizes for Poetry are major British awards for poetry, presented annually at a public ceremony in London.
 They were founded in 1992 by William Sieghart with the aim of celebrating excellence in poetry and increasing its audience.
 The prizes do this by identifying and honouring talent: collections published in the UK and Ireland over the course of the previous year are eligible, as are single poems nominated by journal editors or prize organisers.
 Each year, works shortlisted for the prizes – plus those highly commended by the judges – are collected in the Forward Book of Poetry.

 The awards have been sponsored since their inception by the content marketing agency Bookmark, formerly Forward Worldwide.
 The best first collection prize is sponsored by the estate of Felix Dennis.

 The Forward Prizes for Poetry celebrated their 30th anniversary in 2021.
+In 2023, a new category for outstanding performance of a poem was added to the list of awards.

 Awards

-The Forward Prizes for Poetry consist of three awards:
+The Forward Prizes for Poetry consist of four awards: